 Ostia Antica is a treasure chest of well-preserved Roman structures and buildings, which include temples, markets, bath houses, a large theatre and intricate mosaics.
 Oh, and beautifully intact public latrines, too.
-In fact, you can easily spend a whole day walking around the excavations, and, depending on the time of year, you won’t find crowds queuing at the entrance or clogging up the paths.
+In fact, you can easily spend a whole day exploring the ruins of Ostia Antica and the old town.

 Once you get off at the Ostia Antica stop, you’ll need to cross to the other side of the station.
 Walk over the bridge (you’ll see a sign pointing to the ruins) and you’re there!